 My children, right now ages 16 and 15, probably think I'm a bit silly for giving them a book about life lessons, but I felt it was important.
 In fact, I wrote a note to each of them inside the front cover telling them some specific pages I wanted each of them to look at because I felt they were especially applicable to them.
 Even though my kids look alike and sometimes they act alike, they are very different, and I wanted each of them to focus on different parts of the book that I thought each would find useful.
 If you're interested in getting a copy of Ben's book, you can see his website here for his company, Ben Glass Law, and reach out to them.
 You won't be sorry.

 I learned a lot from Molly's story.
 I've learned a lot from friends and colleagues like Ben Glass and his CMO, Charley Mann.
 I've learned from my mom and from my grandparents.
 I've learned from my wife and I've learned from my children.
 Above all, I've learned not to waste time.
-In fact, after reading Molly's story and contemplating it and discussing it with my team, we made the decision that the time had come to hire another attorney for my firm.
+In fact, after reading Molly's story and contemplating it, and discussing it with my team, we made the decision that the time had come to hire another attorney for my firm.
 We had been talking about it for a while and it always seemed to be something we were going to do in the future.
 Instead, we decided we need to do it now because now is the best time to do everything.
 There are always a hundred reasons not to do something.
 It's better to take that leap even if you're not completely ready yet.
-If you want to learn more about our new attorney, Amanda, visit her bio here.

 Lastly, remember that all of our lives on earth will have a beginning and an end.
 Sometimes the end comes sooner than we hope.
 So, we have to live life big.
 What does that mean to me?
 I made a decision long ago that whenever my family had a chance to travel somewhere, we would go.
 My hope was to show my children the world, share that with my wife, and know that if I don’t wake up tomorrow, I did everything I could with and for the people I love.
 I have done that and will continue to do that, with no regret.